Liamdoult/jwt/README.md

 # Json Web Token Validation Implementation

-An experimental/educational implementation of RFC 7519 (Currently not fully complaint).
+An experimental/educational implementation of RFC 7519 (Version 30) (Currently not fully complaint).

 ## No Dependencies